chesyya/baosky-plugin-api-generator/plugin-docs/extension-guides/ai/language-model-chat-provider.md

 ## Language model information

 Each language model must provide metadata through the `LanguageModelChatInformation` interface.
-The `provideLanguageModelChatInformation` method returns an array of these objects to inform VS Code about the available models.
+The `provideLanguageModelChatInformation` method returns an array of these objects to inform Baosky about the available models.

 ```typescript
 interface LanguageModelChatInformation {